What to know

 So the variety in these drafts can be quite useful and will depend a great deal on your query itself.
 If you like, you can even ask Bard itself to combine these drafts for you.

-If Bard isn’t able to provide you the answers that you want, or if you’re not satisfied with it, you also have the option to simply google your query.
+If Bard isn’t able to provide you the answers that you want, or if you’re not satisfied with them, you also have the option to simply google your query.
 To do this, click on the Google it button under any response.

 Bard will provide you with search topics that are related to your query.
 Click on it to start searching for it on Google.

-Your search query will open in a new tab.
+And your search query will open in a new tab.

 One thing that you should be aware of while using Bard is that Google will save your conversation prompts in your account’s My Activity page by default.
 If you don’t want Google (or anyone else) having access to your conversation prompts, you may want to delete them and stop them from being saved in the first place.